The Essential Elements of a Successful Conversion Funnel

 The ultimate goal of a conversion funnel is to turn visitors into customers.
 This goal seems pretty straightforward, right?
 But it can be a long road from website visitor to customer, especially for B2B businesses that offer more complex products or enterprise solutions.

 A conversion funnel isn't about one monolithic, substantial conversion from visitor to customer.
-It's a series of more incremental conversions: a visitor to contact; contact to lead; lead to prospect; and prospect to customer.
+Instead, a conversion funnel is a series of more incremental conversions: a visitor to contact; contact to lead; lead to prospect; and prospect to customer.

 Download Buyer Persona Worksheet